 |Alaska, Idaho, Montana, Nevada, Oregon, Utah, and Washington|

 |California, Hawaii, Guam, American Samoa, Micronesia, Palau, and Northern Marianas Islands|

 |Virginia, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Alabama, Tennessee, and Texas|

 Each of the regional agencies in the above chart has full accrediting authority for postsecondary education institutions and colleges for the states listed.
 However, if you were to compare the list above to that published by the U.S. Department of Education and Council for Higher Education Accreditation you’d notice a slight discrepancy.
 The list above shows six agencies, while the list published by the U.S. Department of Education and CHEA shows eight.
 This is simply a matter of classification.
 A few of the agencies listed by the U.S. Department of Education are subdivisions within the regional accrediting agencies presented above.

 There are 52 national accrediting bodies recognized in the United States.
 Where regional accreditors are based on geographic area, national accreditors typically cover a specific program type or professional area of training.
-For example, The Accreditation Commission for Acupunture and Oriental Medicine (ACAOM) has authority to accredit only Acupunture and Oriental Medicine schools and programs.
+For example, The Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM) has authority to accredit only Acupuncture and Oriental Medicine schools and programs.
 There are 5 national accreditors recognized by the U.S. Department of Education that are general in nature and national in scope.
 These include:

 National accreditors that cover a specific program or type of professional training are often referred to as Programmatic accreditors.
 There 47 programmatic accreditors in the United States recognized by the Department of Education.
 These include: